 Source: Association of American Railroads, Class 1 railways only.
-Data as end December 2015.

-US freight railway performance (1981 = 100)
+US freight railway performance (re-based to 100 as at 1981)

 Source: Association of American Railroads.
-Data as as end December 2015.

 While electric and gas utilities are predominately privately owned, they are closely regulated by state utility commissions and, to a lesser extent, the US Federal Energy Regulatory Commission (FERC).
 Hence their rate of investment tends to be determined in conjunction with state-based public policy objectives, and is often constrained by the impact on customers' / voters' energy bills.
 In recent years, the shale energy revolution has kept electric and gas utility fuel costs low.
 This has enabled regulators and utilities to spend money on maintaining and enhancing aged transmission, distribution and generation assets without needing to sharply raise bills.